oahahn/MIT-6.01-Intro-to-EECS/README.md

 ## MIT 6.01 - Introduction to Electrical Engineering and Computer Science

 This course teaches the fundamental design principles of modularity and abstraction in a variety of contexts from electrical engineering and computer science.
-The main topics covered are:
+The main topics I covered in this course were:

 #### Unit 1 - Software Engineering
 * Object-oriented programming